Jester

-A jester, court jester, fool or joker was a member of the household of a nobleman or a monarch employed to entertain guests during the medieval and Renaissance eras.
-Jesters were also itinerant performers who entertained common folk at fairs and town markets, and the discipline continues into the modern day, where jesters perform at historical-themed events.
+A jester, also known as joker, court jester, or fool, was a member of the household of a nobleman or a monarch kept to entertain guests at the royal court.
+Jesters were also travelling performers who entertained common folk at fairs and town markets, and the discipline continues into the modern day, where jesters perform at historical-themed events.
+Jester-like figures were common throughout the world, including Ancient Rome, China, Persia, and the Aztec Empire.

-During the Middle Ages, jesters are often thought to have worn brightly colored clothes and eccentric hats in a motley pattern.
-Their modern counterparts usually mimic this costume.
-Jesters entertained with a wide variety of skills: principal among them were song, music, and storytelling, but many also employed acrobatics, juggling, telling jokes (such as puns, stereotypes, and imitation), and performing magic tricks.
+During the post-classical and Renaissance eras, jesters are often thought to have worn brightly coloured clothes and eccentric hats in a motley pattern.
+Jesters entertained with a wide variety of skills: principal among them were song, music, and storytelling, but many also employed acrobatics, juggling, telling jokes (such as puns and imitation), and performing magic tricks.
 Much of the entertainment was performed in a comic style.
 Many jesters made contemporary jokes in word or song about people or events well known to their audiences.

 Etymology

 The modern use of the English word jester did not come into use until the mid-16th century, during Tudor times.
-This modern term derives from the older form gestour, or jestour, originally from Anglo-Norman (French) meaning 'storyteller' or 'minstrel'.
+This modern term derives from the older form gestour, or jestour, originally from French meaning 'storyteller' or 'minstrel'.
 Other earlier terms included fol, disour, buffoon, and bourder.
 These terms described entertainers who differed in their skills and performances but who all shared many similarities in their role as comedic performers for their audiences.